testingisdocumenting/znai/td-documentation/documentation/features/tables.md

     :include-table: table.csv

-Instead of aligning tables using one of the markdown extensions you can use your **CSV** editor of choice.
+Instead of aligning tables using one of the markdown extensions you can use your `CSV` editor of choice.

-So the following csv file
+So the following `CSV` file

 :include-file: table.csv